cedricvicera/cedricvicera.github.io/bookshelf.md

 20. *The New Right: A Journey to the Fringe of American Politics* ∙ Michael Malice
 21. *Bronze Age Mindset* ∙ Bronze Age Pervert
 22. *Economics in One Lesson* ∙ Henry Hazlitt
+23. *The Power of the Powerless* ∙ Václav Havel
 </section>
 </details>